-Definitive Due Date for Documenting Services Logs: All services provided in a school week must be documented by close of business (COB) on the Monday of the following school week.
-If school is closed on Monday, then documentation is due by COB of the next school day.
-For example, 60 minutes of physical therapy services provided on Friday from 2 to 3 p.m. should be documented by COB that upcoming Monday.
+Definitive Due Date for Documenting Services Logs: All services provided in a school week must be documented by the end of the provider's tour of duty on the Monday of the following school week.
+If school is closed on Monday, then documentation is due by the end of the provider's tour of duty of the next school day.
+For example, 60 minutes of occupational therapy services provided on Friday from 2 to 3 p.m. should be documented by the end of the provider's tour of duty (3:30 pm or 4:30).

 Email your program manager if barriers exist for daily documentation of services.
-We recognize there may be challenges (e.g., incorporating time to collaborate with teachers and parents) that could prevent you from providing daily documentation 100% of the time.
+We recognize there may be challenges (e.g. incorporating time to collaborate with teachers and parents) that could prevent you from providing daily documentation 100% of the time.
 Therefore, DCPS has established a definitive due date for documenting services provided during a school week.

 DCPS obtains Medicaid reimbursement for direct related services provided to students.
-The finalized service logs are submitted monthly for reimbursement.
+The finalized service trackers are submitted monthly for reimbursement.
 A physical signature on the finalized service trackers is not required.
-By logging into POWER SCHOOLS SPECIAL PROGRAMS, the provider understands and accepts that his electronic signature will be created with a unique combination of their network login username and secure password.
-The unique combination is necessary to ensure that only the provider has completed all documentation submitted into POWER SCHOOLS SPECIAL PROGRAMS under this unique combination.
+By logging into PowerSchool Special Programs, the provider understands and accepts that his electronic signature will be created with a unique combination of his/her network login username and secure password.
+The unique combination is necessary to ensure that only the provider has completed all documentation submitted into PowerSchool Special Programs under this unique combination.